top of page

 Option A

-Add professional installation to your Storm kit for £399.
+Add professional installation to your Storm or Bolt kit for £399.
 Kit, electrician, wiring and DNO notification all handled.

 Option B